nakadaisuke/contrail_ansible/README.md

 # Ansible Playbook for Deploying OpenContrail
 This Playbook can run for only Ubuntu package.

+## Prerequisite
+1. Install and create user for neutron/contrail to Keystone.
+2. Install Openstack packages except Neutron.
+3. All of Hosts must be resolved its IP address by DNS or hosts.
+4. Install NTP and sync all of hosts.

 ## How to Use

 1. Copy the ``contrail-install-packages_x.xx-xx~xxxx_all.deb`` to the directory ``install/files/``.